jakewies/hugo-theme-codex/README.md

 See the contents of the [example site](https://github.com/jakewies/hugo-theme-codex/tree/master/exampleSite) for more details.

 You can also create additional social icons by:
-1. Add your own SVGs in `static/icons/`, for example `static/icons/reddit.svg`.
+1. Adding your own SVGs in `static/images/social/`, for example `static/images/social/reddit.svg`.
-2. Modify your site's config as follows:
+2. Modifying your site's config as follows:
    ```toml
    [params]
       # ...